 Who associated with the domain name registration needs to be identified and/or contacted for the purpose of Technical Issue Resolution?

-Entities who observe or are affected by technical issues associated with a domain name need to contact the entities tasked (directly or indirectly) with evaluating and solving such issues.
-These problems may
+Entities who observe or are affected by technical issues associated with a domain name need to contact domain contacts who are tasked (directly or indirectly) with evaluating and solving such issues.
+These problems may include failure of services associated with the domain (such as email or a web site), failures or errors in DNS resolution, etc. Abuse often involved a technical issue, such as when phishing sites are placed on a compromised domain or malware infects the domain’s server, and such cases are often approached and resolved via similar paths as service failures.

-The contacted party may be the domain name’s current owner (the Registrant, reached directly), the domain name’s current user (the customer of a Privacy/Proxy provider, reached by relay through the PP), or a party designated by the Registrant as being tasked with resolution of technical issues associated with the domain name registration.
+The contacted party may be the domain name’s Registrant (reached directly), the domain name’s current user (the customer of a Privacy/Proxy provider, reached by relay through the PP), or a party designated by the Registrant as being tasked with resolution of technical issues associated with the domain name registration (i.e. an Administrative or Technical contact).

+For various legal and practical purposes, note that:

+The Registrant is the party ultimately responsible for the domain name.

+Some registrants have the resources to designate other parties who have responsibility or expertise to resolve the underlying problems.
+IN some cases registrars offer to act as teh Technical Contact for a domain,

+In some cases the delegated contact may need the authorization of the Registrant in order to make a fix.

-If the issue cannot be rectified via contact with the above parties, the sponsoring registrar (the entity where the domain name is currently registered) may also be contacted in an effort to reach affected parties.
-For example, this may be necessary if the problem with domain name resolution interferes with successful email delivery to intended recipient.
+At the same time, s, the domain’s sponsoring registrar may also be contacted in an effort to reach affected parties.
+In some cases the sponsoring registrar is also the domain’s hosting, DNS, and/or email provider.
+Outreach to the sponsoring registrar may be also be necessary if the problem with domain name resolution interferes with successful email delivery to intended recipient.
+Contacting the sponsoring registrar in cases of security problems such as phishing attacks is also reasonable and practical, because such problems cause harm and are important to report and resolve in a as timely a fashion as possible.
+Outreach to registrars might increase under GDPR, which will reduce or eliminate the availability of domain contact data.
+Some parties performing outreach may not have the necessary knowledge to determine the hosting provider of a domain, but may be able to learn the registrar’s identity via a WHOIS (RDS) query.

 Question from WG call for DT to answer: Is the entity you want to reach for technical issue resolution sometimes or always the account holder because they have control over the domain name registration?